PeterDrake/liber_pythonis/level_i/markdown/first4graphs.md

 <!-- (Comment) Code for graph below is in level_1/code/bar-vert.py -->
 ![Ice Cream Flavors Bar Chart - Vertical Bars](../image/icecream.png)

 The bar chart below shows the same thing, but the flavors appear on the vertical axis and the bars extend horizontally to indicate the frequency of each flavor in the table.
-The Python code used to produce the graph appears to the right of the graph.
+The Python code used to produce the graph is also given.

 <!-- (Comment) Code for graph below is in level_1/code/bar-horiz.py -->
 <img align="left" src="../image/icecreamh.png">